Bikernieki Memorial: Description

 The centre of assembly houses a black granite cube – a symbolic altar with engraving from Book of Job 16:18 "Earth, don't cover my blood.
 Let my cry have no place to rest." in Latvian, Russian, German, and Hebrew languages.
 The immediate area is surrounded by 4,000 granite stones arranged in a grid of forty-five 4 × 4 m squares, and resembles a traditional Jewish cemetery.
 The unique rough-hewn 0.2 to 1.5 m high granite stones of black, gray, and reddish colors come from Zhytomyr region in Ukraine.
 The stones are carved with European city names representing the home towns of the victims.
 The entrances to the memorial and other grave sites in the forest are marked with concrete pillars with symbols representing various groups of the fallen – Star of David representing Jews, Crown of Thorns representing war prisoners, and Christian cross representing civilians.
 Historians from the New Synagogue Berlin – Centrum Judaicum, educational establishment House of the Wannsee Conference, and historians from the member cities have documented the names of over 31,000 victims, published in Book of Remembrance: The German, Austrian and Czechoslovakian Jews deported to the Baltic States (2003).

 Despite the nature of memorial, the surrounding hills are a popular summer hiking and winter sledding and skiing location.
 Although Germany supplies annual funding for memorial maintenance, it is insufficient to fund regular police patrols and surveillance.
 The memorial and gravestones have been vandalised several times, each time attracting media attention.
-In 2011 two people, among them a member of the Socialist Party of Latvia (who was immediately expelled), were caught after spraying a stylized image of a Nazi, swastikas and text in Latvian on the entrance arc on May 8.
+In 2011, two people, including a member of the Socialist Party of Latvia (who was immediately expelled), were caught after spraying a stylized image of a Nazi, swastikas and text in Latvian on the entrance arc on May 8.
+In February 2023, unknown vandals spray-painted the letter "Z" on the Bikernieki Memorial twice in the span of a week.